Bonnie-android/SqlServer/README.md

 Do not forget to clear the caches before each test using :

 CHECKPOINT;
 GO
 DBCC DROPCLEANBUFFERS;
 GO
 DBCC FREEPROCCACHE;
 GO

+IMHO it is much easier to follow a series of JOINS than a series of sub-queries - the JOINS are self documenting Compare the following:

+----- subquery vs. join testing

+---subquery

+select

+Id,

+Name,

+[Description]

+from

+tblProducts

+where Not Exists(select * from tblProductSales where ProductId = tblProducts.Id);

+---Join

+Select

+tblProducts.Id,

+Name,

+[Description]

+from

+tblProducts

+left join tblProductSales

+on tblProducts.Id = tblProductSales.ProductId

+where tblProductSales.ProductId IS NULL;